IMPORTANT NOTE: 49er Card Terms and Conditions for 2021-22 are subject to change based on alterations in operations due to COVID-19.

 49er Card Terms and Conditions

 The 49er Card is the official identification card of UNC Charlotte.
-Use of this card constitutes acceptance of all terms and conditions, including amendments to it.
+Use of this card constitutes acceptance of all applicable University Policies, including University Policy 719: Access Control and these terms and conditions, including amendments to it.
 UNC Charlotte reserves the right to modify these Terms and Conditions without notice to the Cardholder.
-Violation of the following terms and conditions may result in the confiscation of the card.
+Violation of the following terms and conditions may result in the confiscation of the card and/or a referral to the appropriate University office for disciplinary action (e.g., Human Resources, Student Conduct & Academic Integrity or Police and Public Safety).

 1. The 49er Card

-The 49er Card, and its digital and temporary alternatives, identifies the Cardholder as a student, faculty, staff or sponsored guest of the University.
-The 49er Card should be carried at all times and presented to University officials upon request.
+The 49er Card, 49er Mobile ID and temporary card alternatives identify the Cardholder as a student, faculty, staff or sponsored guest of the University.
+The 49er Card (physical or mobile) should be carried at all times and presented to University officials upon request.
 The card is also the mechanism for accessing the Cardholder’s Stored Value Accounts.
 The Cardholder must present their card at the time of use in order to purchase products or services.
-In addition, the 49er Card can be used for door access, to gain admission to athletic events and intramurals, to track attendance or to log a ticket in Niner Central.
+In addition, the 49er Card can be used for door access, gain admission to athletic events and intramurals, track attendance or log a ticket in Niner Central.

 a.
-The 49er Card is the property of the University and is non transferable.
-The Cardholder may not loan their card to another student, employee or other individual.
-Any attempt to use or obtain a 49er Card for fraudulent purposes, or to assist in doing so, may subject the Cardholder to disciplinary action, including referral to the Office of Student Conduct or UNC Charlotte’s Human Resources Office.
+The 49er Card is the property of the University and is non-transferable.
+The Cardholder may not loan their card to another student, employee or other individuals.
+Cardholders may not lend any of their smart devices that have been provisioned with their 49er ID Card to another student, employee or other individuals with the intent to have the individual use their 49er Mobile ID.
+Any attempt to use or obtain a 49er Card for fraudulent purposes or to assist in doing so may subject the Cardholder to disciplinary action, including referral to the Student Conduct & Academic Integrity, UNC Charlotte’s Human Resources Office, or UNC Charlotte Police and Public Safety.

 b.
-The 49er Card may be confiscated from the Cardholder as a result of inappropriate or illegal use or failure to comply with these Terms and Conditions.
+The 49er Card may be suspended, terminated or confiscated from the Cardholder and/or 49er Mobile ID accounts may be deactivated due to inappropriate or illegal use or failure to comply with these Terms and Conditions.

 c.
 All students are eligible for an initial prepaid 49er Card as part of the ID technology fee upon beginning their first term at the University.